-Experiencing jet lag is almost inevitable after most long haul flights.
+Some symptoms of jet lag are almost inevitable after long-haul flights.

 By the time Katharine Nohr, an attorney from Kaneohe, Hawaii, checked into her hotel in Istanbul, Turkey, she felt such an overwhelming sense of exhaustion that she almost regretted taking the vacation.